Girlings logo

 With the wedding season now firmly upon us more and more we are being instructed to draft prenuptial agreements.

-Historically it used to be only the rich and famous who used to enter into such agreements but now more and more people are entering into them.
+Historically it used to be only the rich and famous who used to enter into such agreements but now more and more people are protecting their assets in the event of divorce through pre-nuptial agreements.

 Following the Supreme Court decision in Radmacher v Granatino in October 2010 the Court effectively said that pre-nuptial agreements should be given effect if they have been entered into freely by each party with full appreciation of it’s implications unless in the circumstances it would not be fair to hold the parties to their agreement.